Highway 128, Philo

 quiet “getaway” spot only 20 miles from the Pacific Ocean.
 Besides the roomy campsites, Indian Creek Park offers running water, picnic tables, clean restrooms, camp fire pits, BBQ grills and a resident caretaker.

-Indian Creek Park is open from the first weekend in April until the last weekend in October.
+Indian Creek Park is open on a "first-come first-serve" basis beginning the first weekend in April until the last weekend in October.

 Campground rates are $25.00 per night, per vehicle.